 Trams in Helsinki, the capital and largest city of Finland, have been in constant operation since the end-19th century.

-The first horse-drawn tram line in the city was introduced in 1891 and the first electric one in 1900.
-The Helsinki tram network currently consists of 11 lines with 293 stops in service with a track length of 38 km (23.6 mi) and has a daily ridership of over 1.5 million.
+Trams are the main form of public transportation in central Helsinki.
+The tram network currently consists of 11 lines with 293 stops in service with a track length of 38 km (23.6 mi) and has a daily ridership of over 1.5 million.

 Panning to travel to the capital of Finland soon?
 Here are some pictures of Helsinki trams and streets from my walks through the city.